wudelta/seattle-recovery/docs/aurora/management/CURRENT_INITIATIVE.md

 No rebuilding context.

-Only the information required for the current Step should be surfaced.
+Only the information required for the current engineering task should be surfaced.

 ---